Start Now

 Latency: Because all the shard replicas are pinned to zones in a single region, read and write overhead is minimal and latency is low.
 To insert rows or make updates to rows pinned to a particular region, the cluster needs to touch only shard replicas in the same region.

-• Strongly consistent reads and writes
+• Maintaining strongly consistent reads and writes

 Tradeoffs with geo-partitioning: